GregoryBevan/escape-camp-codelab/docs/#2-database-configuration.md

 ## Configuration of PostgreSQL database

 ### Local Docker container creation
-To start easily a database on your computer, we use Docker.
+To easily set up a database on your computer, we're going to use Docker.
 - First create a _docker-compose.yml_ file
 - Copy the following content to it
 ```dockerfile